GabeScott/standard-works-vault/General Conference/2008 October - Honor the Priesthood and Use It Well.md

 # Honor the Priesthood and Use It Well

-*By Richard G. Scott - Of the Quorum of the Twelve Apostles*
+By Elder Richard G. Scott - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2008 General Conference*

+>*The perfect role model for use of the holy priesthood is our Savior, Jesus Christ.
+He ministered with love, compassion, and charity.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/10/honor-the-priesthood-and-use-it-well?lang=eng)